 Andrew K. Mandel (he/him) has spent his career dedicated to developing leaders for social change.
 A seventh-grade English teacher in South Texas after graduating from Harvard College, Andrew spent 16 years designing the national leadership programming at Teach For America and earned his doctorate at Teachers College in adult learning and leadership.
 In 2014, he co-founded Strong East Ramapo, a volunteer advocacy organization addressing educational inequity in his hometown.
 Seeking to grow Jewish communities that live out the Biblical call for justice, Andrew entered rabbinical school at Hebrew Union College in 2018 and has served Union Temple, Orangetown Jewish Center and Temple Sinai of Newington as a pastoral intern, adult educator, service leader and social justice coordinator.
-He received support from his Wexner Heritage Program cohort and the "Be Wise" Fellowship to lead a team to create Tzedek Box.
+He is now a student rabbi at Central Synagogue, leading its new online community, The Neighborhood, for 400 households nationwide and around the world.
+Andrew received support from his Wexner Heritage Program cohort and the "Be Wise" Fellowship to lead a team to create Tzedek Box.
 He lives with his partner, Mozart, in Long Island City, Queens, and is uncle to two Brooklyn nephews.

 Strategy and Operations